Step 8 - After clicking OK, results come back as a pivot table without any intermediate steps, in real time!

 D4E apps and components are stored centrally and become available to multiple users.
 No code or configurations are stored permanently in the user PC or local storage, therefore providing complete multi-user functionality.
 Once an application is built, it is immediately available to all users that connect to the central D4E apps store.
 Individual users simply execute a connection add-in to access the app store.

-D4E connection add-in does not contain enterprise code or data.
-All enterprise code is stored securely in an external location and application users can be vetted using their Windows profile (corporate Userid/Password).
-In addition, team-owned applications can be coded to use a common database userid/password that is encrypted and therefore not available for use outside a group-based Windows security profile.
-This allows for safe execution of SQL commands on high-performance production databases.
+D4E Add-in software does not contain enterprise code or data.
+All enterprise code is stored securely in an external location and application users can be vetted using their Windows profile (i.e., corporate Userid/Password).
+In addition, D4e projects/applications can be developed to use an application DB userid/password that is encrypted and only available internally in D4E.
+This allows for safe execution of tested SQL commands on high-performance production databases.
+Although a DB userid/password is used in an ODBC connection; through encryption, the userid/password is known only to the project/application.
+This way, the security support team will be able to maintain passwords seamlessly without impacting the end-user.

 9. Ease of Update and Maintenance of Code